igorVinicius/object-manager/README.md

 # object-manager
-PHP project to improve OOP (Object-Oriented Programming)
+PHP project to improve OOP (Object-Oriented Programming).
+We can simulate state object storage in memory.